-The Selection Panel is likely to seek assessments from assessors from the start of May onwards.
-Those applicants who are invited to interview are likely to be informed on or around 20 September.
-Interviews are likely to take place from 30 September to 18 October in London and Manchester.

-The results of the competition are likely to be announced on 24 January 2025 and applicants will be notified on 23 January 2025.
-However, this may be subject to change depending on the timing of the upcoming General Election.
+The Selection Panel is likely to seek assessments from the start of May onwards.
+Those applicants who are invited to interview are likely to be informed on or around 19 September.
+Interviews are likely to take place from 29 September to 17 October in London and Manchester.
+The results of the competition are likely to be announced on 23 January 2026 and applicants will be notified on 22 January 2026.
+However, this may be subject to change if there are unexpected delays within the Ministry of Justice or the Crown Office.
 Any changes will be notified to applicants as soon as possible.